apache/iotdb/docs/UserGuide/API/Programming-Other-Languages.md

 CentOS 7.x:

-In CentOS 7.x, the version of gcc and boost installed by yum is too low, therefore you should compile or download these binary packages by yourself.
+In CentOS 7.x, Some packages can be installed using Yum:

 ```
 sudo yum install gcc g++ bison flex openssl-devel
 ```

+The version of gcc and boost installed by yum is too low, therefore you should compile or download these binary packages by yourself.

 #### Build Thrift on Windows